Five days in San Diego: a sightseeing itinerary

 Spend some time soaking up the history and Insta-perfect architecture of this diminutive Victorian enclave.
 Bone up on your west coast history at the Gaslamp Museum – only the oldest surviving structure in downtown San Diego, fact fans – and take a camera-toting tour of historic 5th Avenue, home of some of the finest historic buildings in town.
 Don’t miss the impressive Baroque Revival confection that is the Louis Bank of Commerce, and the twin spires of the Art Deco Yuma Building.

-Read our guide to the Gaslamp Quarter here.
+Read our full guide to the Gaslamp Quarter here.

 Day 4: La Jolla

 You’ve earned yourself another beach day after all that sightseeing.
-Where better to spend it than La Jolla, an epic 7-mile stretch of wild Pacific coastline that’s perfect for surfing, sunbathing, snorkeling and seal-spotting?
-Hit up La Jolla Cove for calm morning conditions ideal for exploring the extraordinary underwater marine park here.
+Where better to spend it than La Jolla, an epic seven-mile stretch of wild Pacific coastline that’s great for surfing, sunbathing, snorkeling and seal-spotting?
+Hit up La Jolla Cove for calm morning conditions ideal for exploring the extraordinary underwater marine park here, by kayak if you so wish.
 Or relax on La Jolla Shores, a palm-fringed crescent of golden sand set beneath soaring pine-clad bluffs.

 Lunch in La Jolla Village walked off with a brisk shoreline stroll sets you in good stead for an afternoon of arty adventures.
-Check out the La Jolla branch of the Museum of Contemporary Art San Diego, an eye-popping collection that runs the gamut from Pop Art through Abstract Expressionism, then make for the University of California’s La Jolla Campus for an al fresco art trail that includes audio-visual installations, a precipitously placed cottage and a giant teddy bear made out of rocks.
+Check out the Museum of Contemporary Art San Diego, an eye-popping collection that runs the gamut from Pop Art, through Abstract Expressionism, then make for the University of California’s La Jolla Campus for an al fresco art trail – the Stuart Collection – that includes audio-visual installations, a precipitously placed cottage and a giant teddy bear made out of rocks.

 Catch a classic La Jolla sunset from the cliffs at Torrey Pines State Natural Reserve, then foray south to Pacific Beach or Ocean Beach for seafood and cocktails.